-- 65. There are no specific instruments under the planning framework that address waste management considerations for non-residential and industrial developments.
-However it is acknowledged that onsite waste management considerations for residential development are broadly identified under State Planning Policy 7.3 Residential Design Codes (Volumes 1 and 2). - 66.
-Draft LPP1.9 does not conflict with or vary any provisions relating to waste management considerations as outlined under either volume of SPP7.3. - 67.
+- 64. There are no specific instruments under the planning framework that address waste management considerations for non-residential and industrial developments.
+However it is acknowledged that onsite waste management considerations for residential development are broadly identified under State Planning Policy 7.3 Residential Design Codes (Volumes 1 and 2). - 65.
+Draft LPP1.9 does not conflict with or vary any provisions relating to waste management considerations as outlined under either volume of SPP7.3. - 66.
 In accordance with cl.
-4 (3A) of the Planning Regulations, Council cannot resolve to adopt a local planning policy, where the policy: - amends or replaces a deemed-to-comply provision of the R-Codes; or - where the Commission's approval is required for the policy under the R-Codes; and - the Commission has not approved the policy. - 68.
+4 (3A) of the Planning Regulations, Council cannot resolve to adopt a local planning policy, where the policy: - a) amends or replaces a deemed-to-comply provision of the R-Codes; or - b) where the Commission's approval is required for the policy under the R-Codes; and - c) the Commission has not approved the policy. - 67.
 Following the above, additional approval from the Commission is not required in this instance.

-- 69. Adoption of proposed LPP1.9 will add an additional LPP to the City of Albany Local Planning Policy Manual. - 70.
+- 68. Adoption of proposed LPP1.9 will add an additional LPP to the City of Albany Local Planning Policy Manual. - 69.
 Draft LPP1.9 is based on WALGA's Model Local Planning Policy: Waste Avoidance & Resource Recovery Development Applications (attached).

-71. The risk identification and categorisation relies on the City's Enterprise Risk and Opportunity Management Framework.
+70. The risk identification and categorisation relies on the City's Enterprise Risk and Opportunity Management Framework.

-Risk Likelihood Consequence Risk Analysis Mitigation Reputation Advertising the proposed policy could give rise to objectionable comments from developers and landowners owners concerned with additional requirements that may apply to them.
-Possible Minor Low Policy provisions are consistent with the recommendations of State Government relating to waste management in the planning system.
+ReputationPossibleMinorLowAdvertising the proposed policy could give rise to objectionable comments from developers and landowners owners concerned withPossibleMinorLow Policy provisions are consistent with the recommendations of State additional requirements that may apply to them.
+Government relating to waste management in the planning system.
 The Policy can be amended once feedback is assessed; this is the purpose of advertising prior to final adoption.